Keto Pizza Chaffle

 By Annie Lampella, Pharm.D.

-Published August 13, 2019 • Updated February 19, 2026
+Published August 13, 2019 • Updated March 7, 2026

 Reader Rating

-4.8 Stars (10 Reviews)
+4.7 Stars (15 Reviews)

 This post may contain affiliate links.
 See my disclosure policy.

-I started making pizza chaffles back when the whole chaffle craze kicked off, and this is the version that stuck.
+I started making pizza chaffles when the whole chaffle craze kicked off, and this is the version that stuck.
 Not because it was the fanciest, but because it takes six minutes and my kids think it’s real pizza night.
 That’s a win.

-The base is dead simple: egg, mozzarella, a spoonful of pizza sauce, and Italian seasoning mixed right into the batter.
+The base is simple: egg, mozzarella, a spoonful of pizza sauce, and Italian seasoning mixed right into the batter.
 I add the pepperoni directly into the batter too, not just on top.
 When the waffle iron presses down, the pepperoni edges crisp up and get these little golden curls that taste better than anything you’d get from delivery.
-I press them down a little in the last 2 minutes to get them extra crispy.
+I press them down in the last 2 minutes to get them extra crispy.

-What makes this different from my basic keto chaffle recipe is the pizza sauce in the batter itself.
+What makes this different from a basic keto chaffle is the pizza sauce in the batter itself.
 Most people spread sauce on top after cooking, but mixing it in gives you flavor all the way through without making the outside soggy.
 I’ve tested both ways dozens of times.
 Sauce in the batter wins every time.

 Youtube